Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 Then, in 1820, Santa began to be commercialized for Christmas shopping.

-If you’d like to save these military cards for later, simply hover over the top left of the image below and PIN It now!
+If you’d like to save these advent ideas for later, simply hover over the top left of the image below and PIN It now!